antimatterhorn/nidhoggr/docs/source/getting_started.rst

 In the ``tests`` directory, create a file called ``example.py``.
 In this file, we're going to write a simple script that simulates a ball travelling along a parabolic path.

-First we import the necessary packages amd we'll use the ``MKS`` class, which is a convenient way to define units of length (meters), mass (kilograms) and time (seconds).
+First, we import the necessary packages and we'll use the ``MKS`` class, which is a convenient way to define units of length (meters), mass (kilograms) and time (seconds).
 We also want to create the ball data structure, which in this case is a Nodelist with a single node.